 Introduction

-Pool Rummy is a variant of Rummy, which is a group of card games based on matching cards of the same rank or sequence and the same suit.
-In this blog, we will explore the basics of Pool Rummy, its rules, variations, and tips to outsmart your opponents on the game table.
+Pool Rummy is a Rummy Variant, a group of card games based on matching cards of the same rank or sequence and the same suit.
+In this article, we will explore the basics of Pool Rummy, its rules, variations, and tips to outsmart your opponents on the game table.

 What is Pool Rummy?